nio-blocks/facebook/README.md

 FacebookFeed
 ============

-Polls the Facebook graph api ['feed' endpoint](https://developers.facebook.com/docs/graph-api/reference/v2.2/page/feed).
+DEPRECATED <This version of the Facebook API no longer exists>  Polls the Facebook graph api ['feed' endpoint](https://developers.facebook.com/docs/graph-api/reference/v2.2/page/feed).
 To test your *queries* for validity, enter them into the url:
 `https://www.facebook.com/query/feed`